dataiku/dataiku-contrib/salesforce/README.md

 * results of a [SOQL query](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm) you define
 * results of a Report

+The plugin also offers two ways of creating / editing data:
+* Create records
+* Update records

 ## How to set-up

 1) Create a new "Connected App" in your Salesforce portal.